Diksha-Raut/StudentResultManagementSystem/README.md

 First, fork the repository and clone it to your computer.

-Secondly, import the database from datbaase folder to your PHPMyAdmin Dashboard and configure the config.sql file from Backend Folder.
+Secondly, import the database from datbaase folder to your PHPMyAdmin Dashboard and configure the config.php file from Backend Folder.

 <b>LICENSE:</b>